How to Get a North Carolina Contractors License

 “[…] for compensation or other consideration, does any of the following: a.
 Engages in the business requiring the art, experience, ability, knowledge, science, and skill to prepare contracts and bid for the performance of landscape services, including installing, planting, repairing, and managing gardens, lawns, shrubs, vines, trees, or other decorative vegetation, including the finish grading and preparation of plots and areas of land for decorative utilitarian treatment and arrangement.”

-Plumbing, Heating and Fire Sprinkler Contractors License
+Plumbing, Heating and Fire Sprinkler Contractor License

 Finally, the state of North Carolina issues licenses for plumbing, heating and fire sprinkler contractors.
 It also issues fuel piping licenses.
 These are issued by the State Board of Examiners of Plumbing, Heating and Fire Sprinkler Contractors.